kungfoo/falcon-bms-control/README.md

 ### Android and iOS Builds

-Clients are built for iOS and android are using seperate repositories that are quite involved and require code-signing to push new releases to the Apple store and Play store, hence they are currently not open source.
+Clients are built for iOS and android are using seperate repositories that are quite involved and require code-signing and certificates to push new releases to the Apple store and Play store, hence they are currently not open source.

 # Development prerequisites